-Join Kelley Hecker for an in-depth discussion in this video Script a basic game piece, part of Build a Match 3 Game with Unity.
+Join Kelley Hecker for an in-depth discussion in this video Script a basic game piece, part of Building a Match 3 Game with Unity.

 - [Voiceover] Next we'll create our normal game piece.
 This piece can come in six different colors and when three or more of the same color are in a row, they'll disappear.
 We'll worry about matching and clearing pieces later.
 For now we'll define only the most basic functions of the game piece.
 In the Scripts folder right click and from the menu select Create, C sharp script and name it GamePiece.
 Click on the PreFabs folder and select the NormalPiecePrefab.
 Go back to the Scripts folder and drag the game piece component over to the inspector to add it to our prefab.